auth0/docs/articles/client-platforms/jquery.md

 ### 3. Implement the login

-To implement the login, call the `.show()` method of Auth0's `lock` instance when a user clicks the login button, and save the JWT token to `localStorage` for later use in calling a server or an API.
+To implement the login, call the `.show()` method of Auth0's `lock` instance when a user clicks the login button, and save the JWT token to `localStorage` for later use in calling a server or an API:

 @@snippet(meta.snippets.use)@@